stazay/excel_extractor/README.md

         - desired_columns   -- a list containing all of the columns from which to extract data from
                                 eg: ['A', 'B', 'F']
                                 will return data entries from columns A, B and F in Excel
-        - queried_df_index  -- the input being queried for matches within the queried_column;
+        - queried_index     -- the input being queried for matches within the queried_column;
                                 namely an index of the data in a dataframe entry (returning the queried_datum)
                                 eg: 3